|7th Five Year Plan (Vol-2)||<<

 17.141 In recent years the number of Indian scientists, technologists, engineers, doctors, etc. working outside the country has increased.
 However, it has been found that they have continuing commitments to India's development.
 They have shown interest in working on several vital research and development areas in India.
 In order to bring them back, on short or long tenures, appropriate mechanisms would need to be evolved.
 These can include lecture assignments, consultancy in industry and assistance in setting up pilot projects in India.
 The areas of bio-technology, micro-electronics, informatics etc. offer significant potential.
 For this, there will be need for new approaches and more flexible administrative procedures.

-17.142 In view of the large number of S & T institutions, laboratories, etc. in the country and their charter, objectives and constitutions, it is recognised that one uniform management structure will not be suitable for all these institutions.
-It is necessary to ensure that all S & T institutions have real and meaningful autonomy, and should be characterised by pursuit of excellence and functioning of a scientific culture.
+17.142 In view of the large number of S and T institutions, laboratories, etc. in the country and their charter, objectives and constitutions, it is recognised that one uniform management structure will not be suitable for all these institutions.
+It is necessary to ensure that all S and T institutions have real and meaningful autonomy, and should be characterised by pursuit of excellence and functioning of a scientific culture.
 These should be involvement of scientists at all levels in decision making processes as a scientific culture is characterised by a non-hierarchical approach.

 17.143 Planning and implementation of research: Each institution should have clearly defined objectives and goals, having regard to its charter, and such missions as may be assigned to it.
 It should be acknowledged that all research may not lead to generation of new know-how;even access to new knowledge should be considered adequate pay-of.
 All institutions should adapt advanced planning strategies, keeping in mind these features.